zelisinho/anypoint-examples/scatter-gather-flow-control/README.md

-# Scatter Gather flow control to email and Logger
+# Scatter Gather flow control to email

 This example shows us the usage of the scatter-gather flow to aggregate data in parallel and send the report message to a gmail account.
+The example uses prepared data as an input for two resources, which should be aggregated.
+The data represents contacts information with structure as follows:

+	sourceA:
+		firstContact  "Id": 	 "1"
+					  "Name": 	 "vlado";
+					  "Email":	 "vlado@email.com"
+		secondContact "Id": 	 "2"
+					  "Name": 	 "michal";
+					  "Email":	 "michal@email.com"
+and

+	sourceB:
+		firstContact  "Id": 	 "1"
+					  "Name": 	 "peter";
+					  "Email":	 "peter@email.com"
+		secondContact "Id": 	 "2"
+					  "Name": 	 "vlado";
+					  "Email":	 "vlado@email.com"

+For the aggregation is used [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference).
+Transformer receives a Mule Message with the two Invocation variables to result in List of Maps with keys: Name, Email, IDInA, IDInB.

+Contacts will be matched by Email, that is to say, a record in both data sources with the same Email is considered the same contact.
+The result of aggregation for our input data should looks like as follows:

+	Email				Name		IDInA	IDInB
+	vlado@email.com		vlado		1		2
+	michal@email.com	michal		2
+	peter@email.com		peter				1

 ### Assumptions